ajg7/backend/README.md

 Returns the *id* and *changes*

-All keys in article object except id can be changed
+All values in article object except id can be changed

 ## Saved Articles